-The Colchester Point Fishing Access Area on the Winooski River is another easily-accessible and productive fishing spot within a short walk, bike ride or drive of downtown Burlington.
+The Colchester Point Fishing Access Area (sometimes called Windermere Way Access Area) on the Winooski River is another easily-accessible and productive fishing spot within a short walk, bike ride or drive of downtown Burlington.

 Near the mouth of the Winooski River where it dumps into Lake Champlain, this section of river can be a true multi-species hot spot capable of producing a wide range of fish including both cold and warm water species.
 Similar to other Lake Champlain tributaries, the Winooski River provides key habitat and forage for many species at various times throughout the year and provides top-notch fishing opportunities for many different types of anglers.

 Just west of the Colchester Point Access Area is the Burlington bike path, which passes through Winooski Park District’s Delta Park.
 The Heineberg Bridge Access Area is further upstream where VT Route 127 crosses the river.